Fisher Information, Training and Bias in Fourier Regression Models: Methods

 where $c_{\mathfrak{n}}=\frac{\mathfrak{n}}{2\pi\,\mathrm{log}\,\mathfrak{n}}$ with $\mathfrak{n}$ being the number of input data samples, $I_M$ the $M$-dimensional identity matrix, and $\hat{F}(\boldsymbol{\theta})$ being the normalized FIM defined as

 The normalized ED $\hat{d}_{\mathrm{eff}}$ is bounded in $[0,1]$, and is computed from averages over the parameter space, hence depending solely on the architecture choices and the input distribution.
-In the next sections, we uncover the relation between the correlation spectrum introduced before and the FIM.
+Note that this definition of the ED as global average gives a global view of the ability of a model to explore its parameter space, which is especially relevant in the early stages of training when the parameters are typically sampled randomly.
+We note in passing that also a local definition of the ED exists \cite{Abbas2021b}, which probes the vicinity of a point and can be therefore monitored during the training to infer the local geometrical properties during optimization.
+In the next sections, we uncover the relation between the correlation spectrum introduced before and the FIM, which directly affects the ED defined above.